kchinzei/search_logger/README.md

 The browser extension transmits the search terms and the Obsidian plugin receives it and write in an Obsidian note.

 # Setup

+- For browser extension, see [here](extension/README.md).
+- For Obsidian plugin, see [here](plugin/README.md).
+## Roadmap

+In no particular order:

+- [ ] Distribute via Web Store etc for non-developer users.
+- [ ] Segmenting log note in certain length - when it grows long, it's getting hard to manage.
+- [ ] Translate UI into other languages.
+- [ ] App/Extension for Safari on iOS/iPadOS -- current implementation won't work on these devices.